-Location: On the SW shore of Vashon Island to Colvos Passage.
-The park is 4.5 mi N of the S end of Vashon Island.
-The campsite is the grassy area at the N side of the park.
+Location: On the south-western shore of Vashon Island to Colvos Passage.
+The park is 4.5 miles north of the south end of Vashon Island.
+The campsite is the grassy area at the north side of the park.

 Hazards: Fast currents in Colvos Passage.
-Squirrelly water at the SW end of Vashon, including tide rips and eddies.
+Squirrelly water at the southwestern end of Vashon, including tide rips and eddies.

 Sanitation: A sanican is at the uphill edge of the car parking area

-Special Considerations: Site receives heavy day use and occasional loud night parties.
+Special Considerations: 8 person maximum and one night stay 1) Reservations are required for camping at Lisabeula and Point Robinson by contacting Vashon Adventures at email@example.com, 206-259-3978, or reserve at: https://www.vashonadventures.com/camping.
+Site receives heavy day use and occasional loud night parties.
 The neighbors and park district are very interested in keeping the nights quiet for all.